Text original

 Block 4.
 Protein metabolism

-- protein intake Transport of peptides and amino acids
+- Protein intake.
+Transport of peptides and amino acids

-- Protein turnover and catabolism of amino acids
+- Protein turnover and amino acid catabolism

 Evaluation

-The evaluation of the subject is based on continuous monitoring of the students' academic work throughout the course.
+The evaluation of the subject is based on continuous monitoring of students' academic work throughout the course.

-Plagiarism or copying someone else's work is penalized at all universities and, according to the UVic-UCC Coexistence Rules , constitutes serious or very serious offences.
-Therefore, in the course of this subject, plagiarism or the misappropriation of other people's texts or ideas (see what is considered plagiarism ) and the improper or undeclared use of artificial intelligence in an activity are translated automatically in suspension or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in a suspension or other disciplinary measures.

-To cite texts and materials appropriately, consult the academic citation guidelines and guidelines available on the UVic Library website.
+To cite texts and materials appropriately, you must consult the academic citation guidelines and guidelines available on the UVic Library website.

 Methodology